 Are bars and pubs open in Dublin on Holy Good Friday ?

-Yes, bars and pubs are permitted to be open this year in 2019, this doesn’t really imply that they are.
+Yes, bars and pubs are permitted to be open this year, this doesn’t really imply that they are.
 Normally every bar can choose themselves if they wish to open or not so some may stay shut in observance of Good Friday.

 Good Friday in Ireland – Quick Facts

 Good Friday in Ireland will be celebrated this year on April 10th, Friday,.
 The day commemorates Jesus’ crucifixion and is a somber day in Ireland.
 According to an estimate, the Good Friday in Ireland will be celebrated by over 4 million Catholics.

 Date: Friday, April 15